The most important aspect of genetic genealogy that nobody talks about

 The lowest standard deviations out of all of the sources considered come from what people refer to as the Green Chart.
 There are no standard deviations reported there, but the ranges are even narrower than those of the Shared cM Project.
-Users might find the lower overlap between relationship types to be convenient, but that makes the ranges grossly inaccurate.
+Users might find the lower overlap between relationship types to be convenient, but convenience isn’t what we want if the ranges are actually wider.
 There will also be some confusion when looking at the full-sibling ranges the Green Chart and the Shared cM Project.
 Both sources mix half-identical region (HIR) data with IBD (identical-by-descent, or HIR plus fully-identical regions) data.
 This leads to the bizarre ranges of 1,613-3,488 cM (~23-50%) for the Shared cM Project and 2,300-3,900 cM (~33-56%) for the Green Chart, where the values at the low ends for both charts are obviously HIR and the high ends are IBD.
 Using the reported averages and the low ends of the 99% confidence intervals, one can approximate the high ends of HIR sharing for both charts: 3,613 cM for the Shared cM Project and 2,950 cM for the Green Chart.
 A range of 2,300-2,950 cM for full-siblings in the Green Chart is drastically narrower than any dataset, including the Shared cM Project (1,613-3,613 cM), which despite the very low reported standard deviation is actually far too wide of a range.
 I’m not sure if it’s the standard deviation that’s correct, in which case it’s really low; or the range that’s correct, in which case it’s the widest range of the seven sources considered.

 Comparison of Means